Immigrant builds credit and his American Dream

 “Our culture believes strongly in paying your stuff off, so I had no debt.
 But I had no credit,” Murillo said.

 His coworkers encouraged him to reach out to Dupaco’s Sylvia Miller.
 When they met in February, Miller said he needed to first build his credit.
-She explained how credit works and helped him open a checking and savings account, a Dupaco Visa® credit card and a small personal loan.
+She explained how credit works and helped him open checking and savings accounts, a Dupaco Visa credit card and a small personal loan.

 Murillo did everything Miller asked of him, and by fall his credit score had skyrocketed—jumping from 0 to 669.
 He was ready to buy his first house.

 “He was doing everything we are all doing—he earned his money, paid his taxes, sent his kids to school.
 He just needed somebody to say, ‘You’re worth it,’” Miller said.
 “I told him, ‘I’m not giving up on you.’”

 Murillo, his girlfriend and his two daughters moved into their Anamosa house in September.
 Their family has since grown by two huskies, which his girls had long wanted.